rwxrob/cmdbox/README.md

-This code can now be used *both* as a standalone `foo` program or imported by other composites with `import "github.com/rwxrob/cmdbox-foo"` in one of its own Command files (or just the main file).
+This code can now be used *both* as a standalone `foo` program or imported by other composites with `import "github.com/rwxrob/cmdbox-greet"` in one of its own Command files (or just the main file).

 This modularity allows Commands to freely be exchanged and migrated between different projects and repos, or just factored out entirely and imported freely by anything.
 If there are naming conflicts, the cmdbox.Rename provides for easy, explicit renames as needed.

-The `x.AddHelp()` helper method will add a nice default `h|help` command that includes a summary of the legal information.
+The `x.AddHelp()` helper method will add a default `h|help` command that includes a summary of the legal information.

 ## Motivation